eddyriv3ra/marvelApp/README.md

 # Marvel App

-This proyect uses marvel Api, tupe in the search bar to get a character and also comics that start with the input value, save favorite chracters in localStorage.
+This proyect uses marvel API, type in the search bar to get a character and also comics that start with the input value, save favorite characters in localStorage.
 You can also search using a marvel comic url, for example: https://www.marvel.com/comics/issue/79799/strange_academy_2020_2 Click on the characters to get comic info.
 You can also type on the browser search bar to search for characters, ex: https://marvel-app-five.vercel.app/?character=spider